Data Hub Architecture

 Open data hubs help address different criteria for data access needed by different people in the organization.
 Since every function and role consumes data differently and sometimes in the same manner.
 Open data hub also helps with the usage of hybrid-cloud infrastructures, collaboration, and integration between various functional teams.
 This is especially true for collaboration between developers, data scientists, and data engineers.

-Data integration hub architectures help connect through the data hub multiple data stores no matter where they reside, such as in the cloud or on-premise.
+Data integration hub architectures help connect through the data hub multiple data stores no matter where they reside, such as in the cloud or on-premises.
 This helps create specific systems of record that are needed for particular applications of the data.

 Types of Data Hub Architecture